IvanHanonoCozzetti/Price-Tracker/README.md

 ## SMTP
 Simple Mail Transfer Protocol (SMTP) is a protocol, which handles sending e-mail and routing e-mail between mail servers.
 Python provides smtplib module, which defines an SMTP client session object that can be used to send mail to any Internet machine with an SMTP or ESMTP listener daemon.

+## Requests
+Requests allows you to send HTTP/1.1 requests extremely easily.
+There’s no need to manually add query strings to your URLs, or to form-encode your PUT & POST data — we can simply use the json method.